Pros & Cons of Joining Greek Life

 What Is Greek Life in College?

-Greek life is made up of communities of students who live together, volunteer for different organizations, pursue networking opportunities, and much more.
-The communities consist of sororities for women and fraternities for men.
+Greek life refers to communities of students who often live together, volunteer, network, and build close friendships.
+These communities consist of sororities for women and fraternities for men.

-Sorority and fraternity names consist of two or three Greek letters, like Phi Kappa Theta, Sigma Pi, or Delta Zeta, a nod to the first U.S. Greek letter society, Phi Beta Kappa, founded in 1776 at the College of William and Mary as a literary, debating, and social club.
+Sorority and fraternity names consist of two or three Greek letters, like Phi Kappa Theta, Sigma Pi, or Delta Zeta.
+This is a nod to the first U.S. Greek letter society, Phi Beta Kappa, founded in 1776 at the College of William and Mary as a literary, debating, and social club.

 Upsides of Greek Life